FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/upgrade_multinode_ux.md

     "title": "Upgrade a Transfer CFT multi-node installation", "linkTitle": "Upgrade a multi-node installation",
     "weight": "180"
-}This section describes how to upgrade from a Transfer CFT 3.1.3, 3.2.x, 3.3.2, or 3.4 multi-node, multihost installation to Transfer CFT <span class="mc-variable axway_variables.Release_Number variable">3.9</span>.
+}This section describes how to upgrade from a Transfer CFT 3.1.3, 3.2.x, 3.3.2, or 3.4 multi-node, multihost installation to Transfer CFT {{< TransferCFT/releasenumber  >}}.

-As of <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> 3.4 there is no separate upgrade package, you use the installation package to perform an upgrade procedure as described in the sections below.
+As of {{< TransferCFT/componentlongname  >}} 3.4 there is no separate upgrade package, you use the installation package to perform an upgrade procedure as described in the sections below.

 <span id="Before"></span>